PGY2: Internal Medicine (UC Medical Center)

 Pharmacy Grand Rounds

-• PGR 2: For PGR 2, the resident has the option of the following: traditional educational presentation, non-traditional presentation (ie. Clinical debate, interactive learning), or facilitation of an outside speaker.
+• PGR 2: For PGR 2, the resident has the option of the following: traditional educational presentation, non-traditional presentation (e.g., clinical debate, interactive learning), or facilitation of an outside speaker.

-The PGY2 internal medicine resident will serve as the pharmacy representative for the interdisciplinary Inpatient Clinical Council meeting, and facilitator of the Medical/Surgical Pharmacy Subcommittee.
-The resident will also have the opportunity to select involvement in other pharmacy and multidisciplinary committees including Drug Policy Development Anti-infective Subcommittee, Falls Prevention Committee, Medication Administration Team, Pharmacy Process Improvement Committee, Pharmacy Transitions of Care Committee, DiabetesNOW, Pharmacy Education Committee, or other committees based on the resident’s interest.
+The PGY2 internal medicine resident will serve as the pharmacy representative for the interdisciplinary Inpatient Clinical Council meeting and as a facilitator of the Medical/Surgical Pharmacy Subcommittee.
+The resident will also have the opportunity to select involvement in other pharmacy and multidisciplinary committees, including the Drug Policy Development Anti-infective Subcommittee, Falls Prevention Committee, Medication Administration Team, Pharmacy Process Improvement Committee, Pharmacy Transitions of Care Committee, DiabetesNOW, Pharmacy Education Committee, or other committees based on the resident’s interest.

 • Each year, residents have the opportunity to participate in the ASHP Midyear Clinical Meeting and the Vizient® Consortium Pharmacy Network Meeting.

-• Results of residency project will be presented in platform format at one of several potential research forums.
+• Results of residency projects will be presented in platform format at one of several potential research forums.

 • The PGY2 internal medicine resident may have the opportunity to attend an additional conference with department support based on available funding.